FriendsOfSymfony/FOSRestBundle/Resources/doc/2-the-view-layer.rst

 * ``createRedirectResponse()``
 * ``renderTemplate()``

-There is an example inside LiipHelloBundle to show how to register a custom handler: https://github.com/liip/LiipHelloBundle/blob/master/View/RSSViewHandler.php https://github.com/liip/LiipHelloBundle/blob/master/Resources/config/config.yml
+There is an example inside LiipHelloBundle to show how to register a custom handler (for an RSS feed): https://github.com/liip/LiipHelloBundle/blob/master/View/RSSViewHandler.php https://github.com/liip/LiipHelloBundle/blob/master/Resources/config/config.yml